About This Blog

 30th January 1649 the Execution of Charles I

-Today we commemorate the execution of King Charles I of England, three hundred and sixty-three years ago, executed on the orders of Oliver Cromwell after a trial by the Rump Parliament found the king guilty of being ‘a tyrant, traitor … Continue reading
+Today we commemorate the execution of King Charles I of England, executed on the orders of Oliver Cromwell after a trial by the Rump Parliament found the king guilty of being ‘a tyrant, traitor and murderer.’
+It is not the place … Continue reading

 27th January 1967 the Apollo 1 Sacrifice

-Today we pay tribute to the three American astronauts of Apollo 1, who died forty-five years ago when their command module cabin caught fire during a pre-launch test at Cape Kennedy.
-The flight had already caused controversy when, just days … Continue reading
+Today we pay tribute to the three American astronauts of Apollo 1, who died on this day in 1967 when their command module cabin caught fire during a pre-launch test at Cape Kennedy.
+The flight had already caused controversy when, … Continue reading

 26th January 1788 Australia’s “First Fleet”

-Two hundred and twenty-four years ago today, the “First Fleet” of eleven ships arrived at Sydney Cove, Australia.
-Its passengers were the first white settlers of this remote continent: some 750 convicted petty criminals and 500 marine guards and officers … Continue reading
+On this day in 1788, the “First Fleet” of eleven ships arrived at Sydney Cove, Australia.
+Its passengers were the first white settlers of this remote continent: some 750 convicted petty criminals and 500 marine guards and officers shipped out … Continue reading

 25th January 1971 Charles Manson Convicted

-It was forty-one years ago on this day that Charles Manson and three of his female accomplices were finally convicted of those horrendously violent murders which have come to many to represent the symbolic termination of the Swinging Sixties.
-Undoubtedly, … Continue reading
+It was on this day 1971 that Charles Manson and three of his female accomplices were finally convicted of those horrendously violent murders which have come to many to represent the symbolic termination of the Sixties.
+Undoubtedly, the grotesque and … Continue reading

 24th January 1965 the Death of Winston Churchill

-Today we are duty bound to remember that dreadful old scoundrel, Winston Churchill, who died exactly forty-seven years ago.
-Racist, royalist, aristocrat, misogynist, opposer of women’s rights, deployer of army weapons against striking miners even; who knows the scores of ways … Continue reading
+Today we are duty bound to remember that dreadful old scoundrel, Winston Churchill, who died on this day in 1965.
+Racist, royalist, aristocrat, misogynist, opposer of women’s rights, deployer of army weapons against striking miners even; who knows the scores of … Continue reading

 22nd January 1905 Bloodsky Sunday